a11delavar/lit-application/docs/dialog-redesign.md

 - Keyboard handling (`Enter`/`Escape`) duplicated in every `DialogComponent`

 This makes the dialog element (`<lit-dialog>`, `<mo-dialog>`) a dumb shell, and duplicates action-dispatch logic if you ever add a new implementation.

+`PageComponent` has a much smaller version of the same problem: `firstUpdated` reaches into the page element to set `heading` from the `@label` decorator, and `pageElement` is found via symbol-query.
+No action logic, no controller needed — just apply the same "element is self-sufficient, framework wires only what it must" principle where it pays off.

 ## Design